 Synonym(s)

-Gentinae radix, the officinal gentian root, means the underground organs of Gentiana lutea, the yellow gentian, dried without fermentation.
-The herbal drug is used, among other things, for the treatment of indigestion, liver and biliary disorders.
+Gentinae radix, the officinal gentian root, refers to the underground organs of Gentiana lutea, the yellow gentian, which are dried without fermentation.
+The herbal drug is used to treat digestive disorders, liver and gallbladder problems, among other things.

-ESCOP-Monograph: bitter medicine, loss of appetite, digestive complaints
+ESCOP monograph: bitter remedy, loss of appetite, digestive complaints

-Empirical medicine: functional digestive weakness, atony, anorexia nervosa, subacidity of the stomach.
+Empirical medicine: functional indigestion, atony, anorexia nervosa, subacidity of the stomach

 Glycosidic, simple bitter compounds (Amara pura) such as amarogentine, swertiamarin, sweroside and gentiopikrin as well as dyes such as gentisin, dihydroxymethoxyxanthom.
 Other ingredients are: gentianin, gentioflavosides, tannins and various bitter tasting sugars (gentianose, gentiobiose).
 The extract of Gentinae radix must have a bitter value of at least 10,000.